Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Experiments

 \subsection{Results on Functionality Stealing}

 Tables \ref{tab:cifar10_res}, \ref{tab:cifar100_res} and \ref{tab:imagenet_res} present the source accuracy (Source Acc.), surrogate accuracy (Surro.
 Acc.), trigger set accuracy (Trig.
-Acc) and p-value for all the methods on CIFAR10, CIFAR100 and ImageNet, respectively. \emph{For the statistical testing based methods - DI and EEF, we only report the p-value}.
+Acc) and p-value for all the methods on CIFAR-10, CIFAR-100, and ImageNet, respectively. \emph{For the statistical testing based methods - DI \cite{maini2021dataset} and EEF \cite{li2022defending}, we report only the p-values}.
 It is evident that following a model extraction attack, all the baselines exhibit a substantial number of errors on the trigger set, posing a significant challenge to ownership verification.
 Specifically, in the case of a hard-label model extraction attack, none of the baselines can transfer the prediction of the source model on the trigger set to the surrogate model, rendering ownership verification impossible.

 In contrast, the proposed MAT effectively retains the majority of predictions on the trigger set.
 Specifically, when compared to the margin-based method, the trigger set accuracy experiences a substantial improvement, rising from 46\% to 74\%.
-Even when subjected to a hard-label model extraction attack, our MAT still maintains a trigger set accuracy of 56\% on CIFAR10.
-On CIFAR100, all baseline methods fail to maintaining trigger set accuracy following a soft-label model extraction attack, whereas our proposed MAT demonstrates an accuracy of 77\%.
-Similarly, MAT achieves much higher trigger set accuracy and lower p-value on ImageNet which shows that it can scale to large image datasets.
+Even when subjected to a hard-label model extraction attack, MAT still maintains a trigger set accuracy of 56\% on CIFAR-10.
+On CIFAR-100, all baseline methods fail to maintain trigger set accuracy following a soft-label model extraction attack, whereas our proposed MAT demonstrates an accuracy of 77\%.
+Similarly, MAT achieves much higher trigger set accuracy and a lower p-value on ImageNet, demonstrating its scalability to large image datasets.

-Consistent with findings in \cite{bansal2022certified}, we note that all methods fall short in preserving trigger set accuracy post hard-label model extraction attack.
-This phenomenon may be attributed to the inherent difficulty of CIFAR100 dataset and ImageNet and the low accuracy of the source model on the surrogate dataset.
-We also show the results of MAT (no reg.) which does not use feature regularization during training.
-MAT (no reg.) achieves higher clean accuracy but lower trigger set accuracy compared with MAT.
-Thus, MAT (no reg.) can be employed when achieving high clean accuracy is more important than ownership verification.
+Consistent with the findings in \cite{bansal2022certified}, we observe that all methods struggle to preserve trigger set accuracy following a hard-label model extraction attack.
+This phenomenon may be attributed to the inherent challenges of the CIFAR100 dataset and ImageNet, coupled with the low accuracy of the source model on the surrogate dataset.
+We also present results for MAT (no reg.), which does not use feature regularization during training.
+MAT (no reg.) achieves higher clean accuracy but lower trigger set accuracy compared to MAT.
+Thus, MAT (no reg.) can be employed when prioritizing high clean accuracy over ownership verification.